 - Children may view unsuitable or distressing content.
 Age ratings are put on games for a reason, and this is to protect the user.
 Age ratings potentially protect children from sexual or violent material.

 - Age ratings can also be set due to in-game content, or even content produced by other players.
-Due to communication channels in some games, some players also have the ability to be abusive towards each other, resulting in cyberbullying (Find out more about cyber bullying)
+Due to communication channels in some games, some players also have the ability to be abusive towards each other, resulting in cyberbullying.

 - Many gaming platforms can allow players to be represented by avatars, which could allow adults to post as children.
-It is tough to distinguish who is who online, especially if the game uses avatars (find out more about online grooming).
+It is tough to distinguish who is who online, especially if the game uses avatars.

 - Some children can become angry when asked to stop playing their game or even become a distraction.
 This is where a family agreement can help your family create some rules about digital devices.
 You can download our digital agreements here, so you can create a digital-real world balance and enhance quality time online.

 - Take a look at our Parental Control and Privacy page to find out how you can protect your child online.